- About Hevo

 Connect through SSH: Enable this option to connect to Hevo using an SSH tunnel, instead of directly connecting your MySQL database host to Hevo.
 This provides an additional level of security to your database by not exposing your MySQL setup to the public.
 Read Connecting Through SSH.

 If this option is disabled, you must whitelist Hevo’s IP addresses.
 Refer to the content for your MySQL variant for steps to do this.

 Load All Databases: Applicable for Pipelines with BinLog mode.
 If this option is enabled, Hevo loads the data from all databases on the selected host.
-Else, specify a comma-separated list of Database Names you want to load data from.
+If disabled, Hevo fetches the list of all the databases you have access to on the specified database host.
+From this list, you must select the databases you want to load data from.

 Load Historical Data: Applicable for Pipelines with BinLog mode.
 If this option is enabled, the entire table data is fetched during the first run of the Pipeline.
 If disabled, Hevo loads only the data that was written in your database after the time of creation of the Pipeline.

 Merge Tables: Applicable for Pipelines with BinLog mode.
 If this option is enabled, Hevo merges tables with the same name from different databases while loading the data to the warehouse.
 Hevo loads the Database Name field with each record.
 If disabled, the database name is prefixed to each table name.
 Read How does the Merge Tables feature work?.

 Include New Tables in the Pipeline: Applicable for all Ingestion modes except Custom SQL.

 If enabled, Hevo automatically ingests data from tables created in the Source after the Pipeline has been built.
 These may include completely new tables or previously deleted tables that have been re-created in the Source.